MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **total_file_accounts** - count of file accounts in the app at time of action

+#### account_lifecycle

+This event is collected to ensure account configuration is operating successfully and is used to monitor health of account creation, ability to add new email accounts, and monitor soft account resets.

+The following fields are collected:

+- **action** - The type of action performed on the account, such as add, remove, or reset

+#### add_new_account_step

+This event lets us detect how far the user has gotten in the create new account form.
+It indicates when the user has moved to another step or if they have dropped off.
+We need this information to detect if any steps are failing and to ensure user account creation was successful.

+The following field is collected:

+- **OTAddAccountCurrentStep** - That can have the following values: profile_form, redirect_mobile_check, mobile_check_success

 #### app_error

 Tracks critical app errors used so that we can prevent issues that could cause your app to crash or prevent you from reading email.